-Join us for our latest conversation, as we share key pieces from our Summer collection and discuss how to wear and layer each look.
-Considering colour and texture, and using a range of garments we will present versatile outfits, working to a range of proportions and silhouettes.
-From pairing separates and bold pops of colour, to summer trousers and versatile dresses, our latest Styling Conversations aims to provide interactive guidance and tips, giving viewers the confidence to invent unique, comfortable and creative combinations for everyday wear.
+Join us for our latest Styling Conversations where we share key pieces from our new collection and discuss ways to wear and layer each look.
+Using a range of garments, we will present versatile outfits, working to a range of proportions and silhouettes.
+From tiers and checks, to lightweight cord and shirt detailing, our latest Styling Conversations provides interactive guidance and tips to create unique combinations for everyday wear.

 Kathe Kaczmarzyk of Saltat Ferments in Malmö, Sweden | Time to Make